Looking to go away for college? The SMART program offers undergraduate students an amazing opportunity:

 New undergraduates from any U.S. state entering EKU in the fall of 2020 are eligible for the SMART Program tuition of $5,150 per semester ($10,300 per year).
 When combined with EKU's affordable housing rates and meal plans, your total cost of attendance is lower than many schools in your home state, allowing you to pay less for an educational experience that is second-to-none.

 Frequently Asked Questions

 Are there limitations to SMART?

-SMART is not available to fully online students.
+SMART is not available to fully online or graduate students.

 How long does the SMART Program last?

-As long as you maintain a college GPA of 2.5 and stay enrolled as a full-time student each semester, you will be eligible for SMART.
+As long as you meet Satisfactory Academic Progress and stay enrolled as a full-time student each semester, you will be eligible for SMART.
 You must remain continuously enrolled (Fall and Spring semesters) at EKU until you complete your first undergraduate degree.
-If you qualify for and accept a merit scholarship associated with SMART (see below), the scholarship portion will expire after 8 consecutive semesters (Fall and Spring).
+If you qualify for and accept a merit scholarship associated with SMART, the scholarship portion will expire after 8 consecutive semesters (Fall and Spring).